 Join Jen Kramer for an in-depth discussion in this video Using the content component, part of Joomla!
-3.3 Essentials: Modules, Components, Extensions, and Templates.
+3.3 Essential Training: Modules, Components, Extensions, & Templates.

 - Now that you know all about modules,…it's time to learn about components.…You might be surprised to know that you've already…been working with components.…Content is a kind of component…and it shows up in the main portion of the webpage.…There's only one component per page,…however, there may be many modules per page.…So here I am on the homepage of the website.…We know that this banner here is a module,…'cause we just added it.…We also added a testimonial,…we added the social media links,…and we added the navigation up here on the top.…